 We have only touched on two other maths problems here so far.
 When we come to higher scoring, Multiplication and Division come into play.
 You may have heard the words ‘Times Table’ before in a maths lesson at school or may have built your own ‘Times Table’ sheets which may have looked something like this:

 I found this a handy device to help me learn and memorise basic Multiplication.
 So if I wanted to know what 5 x 9 totalled I would move down to the 5 and across to the 9’s column and before long I didn’t need the sheets at all.
 In darts, you only need to know up to your 3 Times table up 20 and of course, know that 2 outer bulls (2 x 25 = 50)

 Free to use for schools, colleges, students and teachers I have now added a free downloadable Times Table Sheet 25 x 25.

 Bullseye = 50 Outer Bullseye = 25

 Ok so, you know how to add up, subtract, multiply and divide.
 Any decent player would not use a calculator or use H T U to add up and subtract fast.
 A decent dart player can work out basic maths and know how to throw for high checkouts faster than many maths teachers!
 It is a question of learning.
 If you have ever watched a professional darts player on TV, when he or she is looking to win the game they know what to hit to checkout high scores

-This can be achieved a number of ways but because most dart players practise throwing for the treble 20 most of the time, if a combination shot can be achieved using a treble 20 more often than not they will use it.
+This can be achieved a number of ways but because most dart players Practice throwing for the treble 20 most of the time if a combination shot can be achieved using a treble 20 more often than not they will use it.
 Therefore 143 = Treble 20 (60) Treble 17 (51) Double 16 (32) to win.
 But are there other ways to go?
-The answer yes, but I will leave you to work them out use the above table to help you if you need to.
+The answer yes, but I will leave you to work them out using the above table to help you if you need to.

 The two most commonly used statistics used in darts are dart averages and percentage doubles hit.
 We will start with the latter first.